 OREIS is a centralized, standardized, quality-assured, and configuration-controlled environmental data management system.
-It is comprised of hardware, commercial software, customized integration software, the OREIS Environmental Measurements Data Base and the OREIS Geographic Data Base, and documentation .
-OREIS fulfills the environmental information management obligations of the Department of Energy-Oak Ridge Operations (DOE-ORO) under an enforceable Federal Facility Agreement (FFA) Docket No. 89-04-FF under Section 120 of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Sections 3008(h) and 6001 of the Resource Conservation and Recovery Act of 1976 (RCRA).
-Given the advantages and cost-effectiveness of computer technology for managing massive amounts of data, parties to the FFA and the Tennessee Oversight Agreement (TOA) chose to create OREIS in order to automate the centralized storage and retrieval of environmental data.
+It is comprised of hardware, commercial software, customized integration software, the OREIS environmental measurements database, a geographic database, a spatial query tool, and documentation.
+OREIS fulfills the environmental information management obligations of the Department of Energy-Oak Ridge Operations DOE-ORO under an enforceable Federal Facility Agreement Docket No. 89-04-FF under Section 120 of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Sections 3008(h) and 6001 of the Resource Conservation and Recovery Act of 1976 (RCRA).
+Given the advantages and cost-effectiveness of computer technology for managing massive amounts of data, parties to the Federal Facility Agreement and the Tennessee Oversight Agreement chose to create OREIS in order to automate the centralized storage and retrieval of environmental data.

 The objectives of OREIS are to maintain data that are complete, consistent, and fully qualified as to their usability; to provide ease of accessibility of environmental data that support environmental planning, analysis, and decision making; to facilitate the efficient access, reporting, analysis, display, mapping, import, and export of data; to minimize the uncertainties associated with data, data products, and interpretation of results by strictly controlling data input, revision, and storage; to ensure that metadata are available for establishing the legal defensibility of the data and data products; and to minimize duplicative costs to DOE for data collection, management, analysis, and reporting as contractor and subcontractor changes occur.